JustinMLu/go2-parkour/README.md

 ---

 ### 🖥️ Training a Parkour Policy ###
-Currently, ```ARCAD Gym``` is optimized for quadrupedal robot parkour.
 Follow these steps to train and deploy a policy for the unitree Go2 that can eprform complex maneuvers like hurdles and jumps on & over objects.
+-   **IMPORTANT:** Deployment will get better over time!
+I need to tweak the Go2 ROS installation to publish LiDAR and vision ROS Topics even when in low-level control mode!

 1. Train the base parkour policy:
   ```python legged_gym/scripts/train.py --task=go2_parkour --headless```